Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Brandon Folkes

 Okay.
 Thanks so much.
 And maybe just one follow-up, if I may.
 How should we think about the investment in the Kansas facility going forward with regards to the partnership model?
 Would you be looking to manufacture products out of there?
-Should we think of a bit of a CDMO type business as well?
+Should we think of bit of a CDMO-type business as well?
 Just any color there would be great.

 Richard Chin

 Sure.
-So we expect to manufacture most or all of our products from Kansas, because right now, there is a shortage of manufacturing capacity.
+So, we expect to manufacture most or all of our products from Kansas, because right now there is a shortage of manufacturing capacity.
 So, most of the partners we're talking to do not have the capacity to manufacture.
-Even if they have a human parent that has manufacturing capabilities, those are usually completely booked.
-So that's number one.
+Even if they have a human parent that has manufacturing capabilities, those are usually completely booked, so that's number one.

-And number two, we have been getting inbound inquiries about contract manufacturing in this Kansas plant.
-We don't have plans to expand capacity solely for contract manufacturing, but in areas where we have excess capacity, and that's in the filling line in Kansas and some capacity in Mitten Road, we're certainly having discussions with those potential partners.
+And number two, we have been getting inbound inquiries about contract manufacturing in the Kansas plant.
+We don't have plans to expand capacity solely for contract manufacturing, but in areas where we have excess capacity and that's in the filling line in Kansas and some capacity in Mitten Road, we're certainly having discussions with those potential partners.

 Brandon Folkes